 Is your wedding worth it?
 Of course it is!
 It's your wedding - a once in a lifetime event.
 And recession or not, there are always areas of your wedding you can cut costs and save a ton without sacrificing your dream day.
 You don't need to spend a fortune to create priceless memories - you just need to spend your budget wisely.

-Because invitation packages include many different components, costs can accrue at an alarmingly high rate.
-Since this is the first impression of your wedding your guests will have, stay away from the DIY kits and the at home printing guides.
-Go with a professional stationer - there are plenty of inexpensive options which will save your wallet and your precious time.
+Stationary & Invites Because invitation packages include many different components, costs can accrue at an alarmingly high rate.
+This is the first impression of your wedding your guests will have, so you will have to decide if you want to go with DIY wedding invitations or with professional printing.
+If you decide on a professional stationer - there are plenty of inexpensive options which will save your wallet and your precious time.
 To save even more just go with a simple invitation and response card.
 It is classic and minimalist.
 Create a free wedding website and place the website on the reception card so guests can easily find any additional information.

-Besides toning down your centerpieces, think lighting as a means to "wow" your guests without breaking the bank.
+Reception decor Besides toning down your centerpieces, think lighting as a means to "wow" your guests without breaking the bank.
 Candles, pin spots, washes of color, light stencils on the dance floor and projections can add ambiance without costing a fortune.
-Skip the place card holders and just use seating cards, saving the extra $100 to $200 from the holders to focus on your wedding favors
+Skip the place card holders and just use seating cards, saving the extra $100 to $200 from the holders to focus on your wedding favors.

 Never Skimp on: